prdepinho/signature/README.md

 There are some things that I couldn't achieve in this project.
 The `/verify` function does not return the signed document in the PEM format, but as a simple conversion of the DER binary into Base64.
-It should use the sha-512 algorithm that I prepared in the Digest class, but I couldn't figure it out, so it uses the default sha-256 algorithm instead.
+It should use the sha-512 algorithm that I prepared in the Digest class, but I couldn't figure that out, so it uses the default sha-256 algorithm instead.
 The functions `/signature` and `/verify` do not communicate well with each other, since the output of `/signature` is in Base64, but `/verify` requires it in DER format.